Marshmello discography

-The American music producer and DJ Marshmello has released four studio albums, two extended plays, forty-four singles, nine other charted songs, sixteen remixes, forty-three music videos and seven production-credited songs.
+The American music producer and DJ Marshmello has released six studio albums, four extended plays, forty-seven singles, nine other charted songs, sixteen remixes, forty-three music videos and seven production-credited songs.
 Marshmello's debut studio album Joytime was released through his Joytime Collective record label on January 8, 2016.
 Despite failing to debut on the Billboard 200, the album peaked on three Billboard charts: Dance/Electronic Albums, Top Heatseekers and Independent Albums, at number five, fourteen and forty-one, respectively.

 "Keep It Mello", the first and only single from Joytime, charted on the Dance/Electronic Songs chart at number twenty-five.
 It was also certified gold by the Recording Industry Association of America (RIAA).
 His follow-up single "Colour" failed to imitate the success of its predecessor as it did not appear on any chart.
 Marshmello's third single "Alone", however, became his first song to debut on the Billboard Hot 100, peaking at number twenty-eight, and chart in Canada.
 It was released via the Canadian independent record label Monstercat.
 The song was also certified platinum in Canada (Music Canada) and the United States (RIAA).
 Marshmello's following seven singles, which are collaborations with artists such as Far East Movement, Ookay and Slushii, failed to appear on the Billboard Hot 100.